 Let’s get started!
 Before the application of the transfers on furniture, you will need to paint your furniture first.
 Since I had my vision set on the whole beachy theme, I went with a beautiful color of chalk mineral paint called Mermaid Tail.
 A gorgeous blue/green ocean color.

 Next, apply whatever paint color you love over the crackle that you want to peek through.
 I used Yankee Blue.
 Don’t overwork your paint with this step.
 Apply it and walk away.
 You won’t see the cracks until it has fully dried.
 Depending on the amount of crackle you apply, the more cracks you will get.
-I added a little extra because I wanted the texture with the old weathered look too.
+I added a little extra because I also wanted the texture of the old weathered look.
 So fun!

 How To Apply Rub-On Transfers On Furniture

 Decor transfers on furniture should always be applied over a smooth surface.
 The transfer comes with a little wooden stick that you use to rub over the transfer to make it come in contact with the paint.
 If your surface is a bit rough, you may want to sand over it to smooth it out first.
 Getting good contact with the surface is important with the transfers.
 If you’re using a transfer on a painted surface, add the transfer before adding the topcoat.
 Once your transfer is on, then you can add a top coat to seal it.
 I used Dixie Belle’s satin topcoat for this project.
 It also comes in a flat.

 This little mermaid transfer is a hit!
 I love the beachy vibe, and the diamond wax added great highlights in just the right spots.
 It kind of twinkles like the stars over the ocean.
 Thanks for joining me today.

 Until the next project… xo, Do